Růžena Jesenská: Jarmila (1894) and its sequel, Jarní píseň (Song of Spring, 1902)

 These novels provide manuals of etiquette for bourgeois young women.

 Román dítěte (Romance of a Child, 1905)

 In this psychological study of girl entering prostitution, Jesenská explores love as "an inspiration for vitality" and the power of rejected love to mentally and physically destroy.

 Mimo svět (A World Apart, 1909)

 Jesenská's volume of 14 stories with narration that is often wooden and melodramatic.
 Many center around topics of incest, oppressive lesbian love, and present the woman as a victim.
 Decadent themes and motifs presented include "the outsider, ‘abnormal’ sexuality, and the association of sex and death."
 This volume inspired the title of Kathleen Hayes' anthology, A world apart and other stories: Czech women writers at the Fin de siècle.

 Tanecnice (The Dancer, 1912)

 Jesenská paints a psychologically-detailed portrait of the first-person-narrator heroine.

 Plays

-Estera (published and performed 1909)
+Estera (1909)

 Estera is a symbolist tragedy set in Renaissance Bohemia and composed in iambic pentameters.